The Chosen One is HERE!!!!

 Financial Obfuscation: The leadership will continue inconsistent, incomplete, or misleading financial reporting to keep members in the dark about true spending.

-The business meeting on Friday at the conference is a great place to start the conversation.
-There are so many questions that deserve answers, but here ar some to warm up the room:
+There are so many questions that deserve answers, but here are some to warm up the room:

-Will you commit to creating an audit committee by December 31, 2025?
-If you will not, will you publish a statement indicating your reasons for rejecting it?
+Will the board commit to creating an audit committee by December 31, 2025?

-How do you measure the value you provide to members, and what goals and specific metrics prove you’re fulfilling your nonprofit mission?
+How is the board measuring the value the IACA provides to members, and what specific metrics prove that the organization is fulfilling its mission?